chopdicemince/chopdicemince.github.io/_posts/2018-07-24-protonmail.md

 # How is ProtonMail related to Cambridge Analytica?

-Around 2018-07-21, there was a news story about the company Cambridge Analytica, which maliciously collected data on 50 million Facebook users.
+Around 2018-07-21, there was a news story about the company Cambridge Analytica, who was a customer of ProtonMail.

+Cambridge Analytica maliciously collected data on 50 million Facebook users.
 Cambridge Analytica used a feature of ProtonMail which makes emails self-destruct after a certain time period.
 (This feature is available only for emails sent between two ProtonMail accounts.)
 For more information, see [What is ProtonMail, the service used by Cambridge Analytica to cover its tracks?](https://mashable.com/2018/03/21/what-is-protonmail/#VvovsFJz1iqF)